Azure/azure-policy/README.md

    ```
 - Microsoft.DataLakeStore/accounts
   - This type behaves similarly to Microsoft.Sql/servers/autidintSettings.
 Compliance of some fields cannot be determined except in AuditIfNotExits and DeployIfNotExists.
-- SQL Master DB
+- Microsoft.Sql 'master' database
-   - This type behaves similarly to Microsoft.Sql/servers/autidintSettings.
-Compliance of some fields cannot be determined except in AuditIfNotExits and DeployIfNotExists.
+   - This type behaves similarly to Microsoft.Sql/servers/auditingSettings.
+Compliance of some fields cannot be determined except in `AuditIfNotExists` and `DeployIfNotExists` policies.
 - Microsoft.Compute/virtualMachines/instanceView

 The potential for fixing these resource types is still under investigation.